-2022 Olde Eau Gallie Riverfront CRA Annual Report
+2023 Olde Eau Gallie Riverfront CRA Annual Report

-Three community redevelopment areas (CRAs) are located within the City of Melbourne: the Melbourne Downtown CRA, the Olde Eau Gallie Riverfront CRA, and the Babcock Street CRA.
-The following report is an overview of the Olde Eau Gallie Riverfront CRA activities during the fiscal reporting period (FY 2022) from October 1, 2021 to September 30, 2022, including general information, current or completed projects, and financial information.
+Three community redevelopment areas (CRAs) are are located within the City of Melbourne: the Melbourne Downtown CRA, the Olde Eau Gallie Riverfront CRA, and the Babcock Street CRA.
+The following report is an overview of Olde Eau Gallie Riverfront CRA activities during the fiscal reporting period (FY 2023) from October 1, 2022 to September 30, 2023.
+The report includes general information, current or completed projects, and financial information, in compliance with Chapter 163.371, Florida Statutes.

-Specific financial information, such as assets, liabilities, income and operating expenses of the Olde Eau Gallie Riverfront CRA trust fund, is part of this report.
-The 2022 CRA audit report is found in Appendix A. The Balance sheet and statement of revenues and expenditures for the Olde Eau Gallie Riverfront CRA are found in Appendix B.
+A district map identifying the CRA is included in Appendix A. Specific financial information, such as assets, liabilities, income and operating expenses of the Olde Eau Gallie Riverfront CRA trust fund, are part of this report.
+Balance sheets and statements of revenues and expenditures for the Eau Gallie CRA are found in Appendix B. The 2023 Eau Gallie CRA audit report, as required in Chapter 163.378(8), Florida Statutes, is found in Appendix C.